OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:49

-When they had finished dividing the land into its allotted portions, the Israelites gave Joshua son of Nun an inheritance among them,
+Once the land had been divided into its portions, the Israelites granted Joshua son of Nun an inheritance among them,

 ## Joshua 19:50